Michael Sollis: Cancer advocacy

 In 2021, Sollis was diagnosed with advanced bowel cancer.
-Since then, he has become an advocate for cancer awareness, sharing his journey to emphasize the importance of early detection and research.
+Since then, he became an advocate for cancer awareness, sharing his journey to emphasize the importance of early detection and research.
 He created "Reticulum", a sound sculpture installed at the University of Canberra Hospital, which weaves together interviews from immunodeficient families with music inspired by the increasing isolation of the stars.
-Michael has also previously been an active advocate for Australian freelance artists.
+Michael had also previously been an active advocate for Australian freelance artists.

+Death

+Sollis died from bowel cancer in a Canberra hospice on 1 May 2026, at the age of 40.